My Traveling Roads

 Top 5 States to Visit This Fall 2020

-With days getting shorter, leaves changing color, and plenty of safe and fun outdoor fall activities here in Fort Worth, Texas (my home) to enjoy despite the pandemic, I wanted to share the top 5 states to visit the fall according to a source (not me).
-Did Texas make the list?
+With days getting shorter, leaves changing color, and plenty of safe and fun outdoor fall activities here in Fort Worth, Texas (my home) to enjoy despite the pandemic, I wanted to share the top 5 states to visit the fall, according to a source (not me).
+Did Texas make a list?
 Did your state make it?
 See below.

 Related: Quick Family Weekend Getaways Near DFW(Opens in a new browser tab)